jaccomoc/jactl/docs/_posts/2023-04-05-welcome-to-jactl.markdown

 layout: post
 title:  "Welcome to Jactl"
 date:   2023-04-05 16:59:11 +1000
-categories: jactl update java programming-language
+categories: blog
+author: "James Crawford"
 ---

 Jactl is a new programming language for JVM based applications.
-It provides a secure way for application developers to provide customisation and extension capabilities to their users.
+It provides a secure way for application developers to provide customisation and extension capabilities to their users but can also be used via a REPL and for commandline scripts.

 The language has a syntax that borrows heavily from Groovy with a smattering of Perl mixed in but is simpler than both of those languages.

-It can be run from a REPL and from the commandline for commandline scripts but its main goal is to be integrated into Java applications and provide a secure, locked-down, mechanism that customers/users can use to customise the application behaviour.

 It is especially suited to event-loop/reactive applications due to its builtin suspend/resume mechanism based on continuations that ensures it never blocks the execution thread on which it is